javacode2017/DevOpsLabs/ansible/ad-hoc/readme.md

 `Ad-Hoc commands are one-liner ansible commands that performs one task on the target host.` `It allows you to execute simpleone-line task against one or group of hosts defined on the inventory file configuration.`

+Ad-Hoc commands everything will be performed in controller mechine, and that will be triggered in host servers.

 ## Ansible Ad-Hoc Commands to use when SSH Keys configured with target hosts

 ```